-Adella Hunt, the daughter of a black woman, was born in Sparta, Georgia, in February, 1863.
+Adella Hunt, the daughter of a black woman, was born in Sparta, Georgia, on 10th February, 1863.
 Her father, Henry Hunt, a white farmer, served in the Confederate Army during the Civil War.
 He did not live with his eight children but he did help to pay for Adella to be educated at Sparta's Bass Academy and Atlanta University.

 In 1883 Adella taught at the American Missionary School before joining Booker T. Washington and Olivia Davidson at the Tuskegee Institute.
 She taught English and Social Sciences and served as Tuskegee's first librarian.

 Adella married Warren Logan, a fellow teacher at the Tuskegee Institute in 1888.
 Over the next few years she gave birth to nine children.
 However, only six survived to adulthood.